JAI Migration

 import org.eclipse.imagen.Interpolation;

-import org.eclipse.imagen.JAI;
+import org.eclipse.imagen.ImageN;

 import org.eclipse.imagen.RenderedOp;